‘Limitations live only in our minds. But if we use our imaginations, our possibilities become limitless.’

 Ms Yolanda Barton – English teacher

-Mrs Olivia Jones – English teacher, Assistant Headteacher (Director of Teaching and Learning)
+Mrs Olivia Jones – Director of Teaching and Learning

 Mr Thomas Paterson – English teacher

 All students will study English throughout their career at The Dorcan Academy.
-In Year 7 and 8, students in the extended pathway will have 6 lessons a fortnight, whilst students in the central pathway have 7.
-In year 9 this allocation increased by 1 lesson per pathway.
-Of these lessons there is at least one which is delivered through the library to celebrate and maximise reading potential.
+In Year 7 and 8, students in the extended pathway will have 6 lessons a fortnight, whilst students in the central pathway have 7 lessons in Year 7 and 8 lessons in Year 8 – one of these lessons will be a formal library lesson.
+In year 9 all students have 7 lessons of English, however, central students will also have an additional library lesson.

 In Years 10 and 11 all students have 8 lessons of English a fortnight, during which both English Language and English Literature are delivered.